evolvingstuff/vdw2/content/posts/adhd-and-vitamin-d-deficiency.md

 > " The brain exercise group significantly improved, as compared to the control, on both the response inhibition measure and Stroop interference, a measure of executive function.
 A trend toward improvement, which did not reach significance, was noted on the two other secondary measures: sustained attention and short-term memory span."

-Note: The Founder of VitaminDWiki has been enjoying the great benefits of <a href="/posts/off-topic-brain-plasticity-best-way-to-exercise-your-brain-interview" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Off topic: Brain Plasticity (best way to exercise your brain) – Interview Dec 2012">BrainHQ since about 2005</a>
+Note: The Founder of VitaminDWiki has been enjoying the great benefits of [BrainHQ since about 2005](/posts/off-topic-brain-plasticity-best-way-to-exercise-your-brain-interview)

 ---